AlexSHuk/dockerfiles/server/README.md

 `cd server`

-**Running the Application**
+**2 - Running the Application**

 To run the application as a Docker container, follow these steps:

-1. Build the Docker image from the Dockerfile located in the root directory of the project:
+2.1 Build the Docker image from the Dockerfile located in the root directory of the project:

 `docker build -t name_my_project .`

-2. Run the container from the built image:
+2.2 Run the container from the built image:

 `docker run -p 80:80 name_my_project`

-3. Open your browser and navigate to http://localhost:8080 to access the application.
+2.3 Open your browser and navigate to http://localhost:80 to access the application.